LifeBank/life-bank-api/README.md

 Usage
 ---------

-Install composer and run composer install to download the dependencies <br/>
+-> Install composer and run "composer install" to download the dependencies <br/>
-Create .htaccess file by copying the content in the template.htaccess file <br/>
+-> Create .htaccess file by copying the content in the template.htaccess file <br/>
-Create config/app.ini by copying content in the template.app.ini file <br/> The database file is contained in the schema folder <br/>
+-> Create config/app.ini by copying content in the template.app.ini file <br/> -> The database file is contained in the schema folder <br/>